helenarobalinho/rockbuster-sql-analysis/README.md

 - Tableau Public: data visualization and dashboarding

 ## Methodology
-1. Loaded the Rockbuster dataset into PostgreSQL and explored table structure, relationships and schema (ERD, data dictionary).
+1. Loaded the Rockbuster dataset into PostgreSQL and explored table structure, relationships, and schema (ERD, data dictionary).
 2. Used SQL aggregates to profile film and customer data and check for inconsistencies or missing values.
 3. Combined multiple tables using joins, subqueries, and CTEs to prepare datasets for analysis.
 4. Analyzed customer distribution and revenue by geography to identify key markets and high-value customers.